JSjags/alx-system_engineering-devops/0x00-shell_basics/README.md

 9-firstdirdeletion: Deletes the directory /tmp/my_first_directory.
 10-back: changes the working directory to the previous one.
 11-lists: Lists all files (even ones with names beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory and the /boot directory (in this order), in long format.
+11-lists: Lists all files (even ones with names beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory and the /boot directory (in this order), in long format.